 Do you want to know about the rare yet famous Poplar Tree?
-Check out the information on Aspens, complete with its growing requirements and significance!
+Check out the information on Aspens, complete with the growing requirements and significance!

-Poplar trees are popular for their stunning height, windbreak nature, and other economic significances.
+Poplar trees are popular for their stunning height, windbreak nature, and other economic significance.
 If you too want to add it to your garden, then read ahead!

 Poplar Tree Botanical Name: Populus

 Other Names: Aspen, Cottonwood

 What is Poplar Tree?

 The tree is native to Europe and North America, while some species are indigenous to the Himalayan region of India.
 You can find it in the cold states like Kashmir, Uttarakhand, Himachal Pradesh, and Arunachal Pradesh.

 It is a short-lived tree, with heart-shaped leaves having wavy edges.
 It grows tall while some varieties also have a broad spread.